 - See & Feel Discover the side of Tokyo never seen before

 - In a city of 14 million residents, something novel is born everyday, and fusing with antique traditions to create a brand new scenery.
 Explore the diverse facets of Tokyo.

 - Experience Awaken your five senses in Tokyo

 - Exciting new experiences are the best part of a trip.
 Tokyo offers fun, contemporary ways to experience even the antiquities.
 Fully awaken your five senses and step out into town.
-Dive in deep into Tokyo's modern culture.
-Jump into the world of traditional performing arts or handmade crafts.
-Experience your very own version of Tokyo.

 - Taste City of diverse culinary delights made by food connoisseurs

 - Tokyo boasts the most number of Michelin acclaimed restaurants in the world.
 The rich diverse dining scene is the culmination of the Tokyo food connoisseurs' uncompromising focus on quality and details.